When to watch Netflix's Love Is Blind reunion special - exact time and what to expect

 When will Love Is Blind reunion special be on Netflix?

-The Love Is Blind reunion special will be on Netflix and Netflix’s YouTube page on Thursday, 5th March – a week after the season finale.
-Of course, the benefit of it being on YouTube means you can subscribe and be notified as soon as it drops.
+The Love Is Blind reunion special is on Netflix and Netflix’s YouTube page now (Thursday, 5th March) – a week after the season finale.
+Of course, the benefit of it being on YouTube means you don’t have to be signed up.
 You’re welcome.

 What time will Love Is Blind reunion special be on Netflix?

-The Love Is Blind reunion special will be released on Netflix and Netflix’s YouTube channel at 12.01am US time, that’s 8am UK time on Thursday, 5th March.
+The Love Is Blind reunion special was released on Netflix and Netflix’s YouTube channel at 12.01am US time, that’s 8am UK time on Thursday, 5th March.

-That’s the norm for Netflix releases due to the HQ being in California – just remember to set your alarm nice and early.
+That’s the norm for Netflix releases due to the HQ being in California.

 What Love Is Blind couples will be on the reunion show?